 State Farm: Best Car Insurance With Flood Coverage In Customer Satisfaction

-If your car is a total loss or in a body shop, the company’s car rental reimbursement will help pay the cost to rent a car.
+If your car is a total loss or in a body shop, the company’s car rental reimbursement will help pay the cost of renting a car.

 24/7 roadside assistance coverage is also available.